 Unlike some cities, Hillsdale isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hillsdale are a mix of both white- and blue-collar jobs.
 Overall, Hillsdale is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hillsdale who work in sales jobs (12.65%), office and administrative support (10.76%), and food service (10.50%).

 Of important note, Hillsdale is also a city of artists.
 Hillsdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hillsdale’s character.

-In terms of college education, Hillsdale is nearly on par with the US average for all cities of 21.84%: 19.74% of adults 25 and older in Hillsdale have a bachelor's degree or advanced degree.
+The education level of Hillsdale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.74% of adults 25 and older in Hillsdale have a college degree.